carpentries-incubator/workflows-nextflow/_episodes/05-operators.md

 To simplify the code we can chained together multiple operators, such as `filter` and `view` using a `.` .

 The previous example could be rewritten like:
+The blank space between the operators is ignored and is used for readability.

 ~~~
 chr_ch = channel